Game Link Cable: Second generation

 Nintendo released several small adapters to interface with the original Game Boy's "large" socket and its cables with "large" plugs.
 The Game Link Cable Adaptor (model MGB-004) allowed a first-gen cable (DMG-04) to be plugged into a second-gen socket.
-The Universal Game Link Adapter (model DMG-14) allowed a second-gen cable (DMG-04) to be plugged into a first-gen socket, and features a thin plastic harness allowing it to be clipped on to a cable.
+The Universal Game Link Adapter (model DMG-14) allowed a second-gen cable (MGB-008 or CGB-003) to be plugged into a first-gen socket, and features a thin plastic harness allowing it to be clipped on to a cable.
 In the US and Europe, Nintendo released the CGB-003 and DMG-14 in a bundle called the Universal Game Link Cable Set.